SecureStackCo/actions-abom/README.md

-# SecureStack Application-Bill-of-Materials GitHub Action
+# SecureStack ABOM (Application Bill-of-Materials) GitHub Action

-A GitHub Action that creates an ABOM (Applicaiton Bill-of-Materials).
+A GitHub Action that creates an ABOM (Application Bill-of-Materials).
 What's an ABOM?
 Well, its like an SBOM, just better.

-The SecureStack ABOM is created holistically from all the important components of your application.
+An application is more than just the third party libraries you are using.
+Its the source code, but also the cloud resources and partner APIs you call.
+If your application needs it to run, then it should be in the ABOM.
+And that's why the SecureStack ABOM is created holistically from all the important components of your application.
 This includes source code, thrd-party libraries and AWS cloud resources.
 In addition, this BoM will include any vulnerabilities from your source code and cloud stack.

 ```
 name: Example Workflow Using SecureStack ABOM Action